 I have a 12 year younger sister.
 When she was very small, I asked “What is your brother like?”
 She lisped “You like to eat tofu.”
-I know she was not wrong.
+I know she was not wrong at all.
 Indeed, I like tofu even now, but her answer was far from what I expected at that time.
 Feeling disappointed, I thought by myself who I was, and realized it was very difficult to define myself.
 For the same reason, most people can’t see their own countries and cultures, but I think multi-lingual speakers are better at it.
 It’s because language creates culture, and vice versa.
-Today, let me share cultural differences and Japanese uniqueness found especially by a Japanese-English speaker.
+Today, let me share cultural differences and Japanese uniqueness found especially through the viewpoint of a Japanese-English speaker.

 Uniqueness in hearing ability

 When I worked as a translator, onomatopée was always a headache.
 Japanese language is said to have the largest number of onomatopée in the world.
 Making matters worse, there’s onomatopée to express even silence.
 I know the sentence is logically inconsistent, but it seems we Japanese can hear the sound of silence.